ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 </clickhouse>
 ```

-In case of [DDL-query](../../../sql-reference/statements/create/dictionary.md), equal configuration will looks like:
+In case of [DDL-query](../../../sql-reference/statements/create/dictionary.md), the configuration described above will look like:

 ``` sql
 CREATE DICTIONARY dict_name (...)